UtkrishthSrivastava/fluffy-waddle/Readme.md

 1. Add time and date in the header of each blog
 1. work on styling and content of blog
 1. find ways to add multimedia
+1. Add Styling manually to all the blogs created before the sidebar